 However, the most significant and prominent damage symptoms occur between the V3 (1–3 DAE) and V6 (18–21 DAE) stages (Assefa and Ayalew, 2019).
 Early identification of FAW damage during these stages is crucial for protecting the crop from severe infestation at later growth stages, thereby preventing economic losses.

 Table 1.
-Treatment details for spectral characterization of FAW damage in maize crop
+Treatment details for spectral characterization of FAW damage in the maize crop